hosseintoussi/hosseintoussi.github.io/_posts/2016-04-29-Troubleshooting.markdown

 _Divide the problem into a few separate parts, and examine them one by one:_

-you divide the problem into subproblems, and test each side separately to locate the side with the problem.
+Divide the problem into subproblems, and test each side separately to locate the side with the problem.

 ![Divide and conquer](https://s3.amazonaws.com/ka-cs-algorithms/divide_conquer_1_step.png "Divide and conquer")